flashbots/mev-boost-relay/README.md

 to provide redundant data availability for getPayload responses.
 But the database table is not pruned automatically, because it takes a lot of resources to rebuild the indexes (and a better option is using `TRUNCATE`).

-Storing all the payloads in the database can lead to terrabytes of data in this particular table.
+Storing all the payloads in the database can lead to terabytes of data in this particular table.
 Now it's also possible to use memcached as a second data availability layer.
 Using memcached is optional and disabled by default.

 To enable memcached, you just need to supply the memcached URIs either via environment variable (i.e.